-As with the original RTS documents, at this broad level and given the detailed analysis that will be required to implement the RTS through Local Development Plans, it was not considered appropriate or required that Strategic Environmental Assessment (SEA) or Health Impact Assessment (HIA) should be conducted as part of the First Review.
+As with the original RTS documents, at this broad level and given the detailed analysis and Plan-making that will be required to implement the RTS through Local Development Plans, it was not considered appropriate or required that Strategic Environmental Assessment (SEA) should be carried out as part of the First Review.

-1. The Purpose of the RTS
+The Purpose of the RTS 1.